-Home Grown Chef: Pears
+Home Grown Chef: Buffalo

 One of my favorite things to eat is a ripe Bartlett pear—so ripe that I can barely hold it.
 So ripe that when I bite into it, I barely feel the skin yield to my teeth and the juice runs down my chin.
 So ripe that the flavor resembles a sweet perfume.